 The value of USDC is always pegged to the US dollar, and this peg is backed by reserves of US dollars and other treasuries.
 It is one of many stablecoins: Some are pegged to different assets, and some maintained by a company and its reserves while others are maintained by algorithms.

 USDC was created in 2018 by Circle and Coinbase.
 Coinbase is one of the largest cryptocurrency exchanges in the world.
 In April, 2021, it went public on the Nasdaq, making it subject to the reporting requirements of all major public companies.
-Boston-based Circle aims to go public in 2022.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+Boston-based Circle aims to go public in 2022.Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 It started life as an ERC-20 token, meaning it was minted on the Ethereum blockchain.
 In recent years Centre has grown tired of the Ethereum blockchain, which currently offers slow transaction times and comes with high fees at times of great network congestion.
 USDC has since expanded to other blockchains, including Algorand and Solana.